 In most cases, you can qualify for these car loans if you earn a steady income and can provide a home address.
 Some BHPD dealers will require you to make your car payments in person at the auto dealership, while others will allow you to pay online, by phone or by mail.

 Moreover, you may be able to apply for auto loan financing through a credit union, especially if you are already a member.
 If you are not currently a member of a credit union, you may be able to join if you meet certain eligibility requirements, belong to a professional organization or you are affiliated with a local group or employer.
 Eligibility requirements vary by credit union, so you will need to contact the organization directly to learn more about becoming a member.

 Tips for Getting a Car Loan With Bad Credit

-While many easy car loans are available to you if your credit score is low, you may have to deal with higher interest rates, as lenders will view you as a high-risk borrower.
+While there may be many car loan options available to you even if you have a low credit score, you may have to deal with higher interest rates, as lenders will view you as a high-risk borrower.
 Keep in mind, however, that depending on the dealer, you may be able to use dealership negotiation tactics to get more favorable rates if you are financing through the dealer.

 Fortunately, there are several steps you can take to improve your credit before applying for a loan.
 These include:

 - Checking your credit score for errors.
 If your credit score is nonprime, subprime or very poor, you may attempt to improve it or remove any mistakes from your report before applying for a loan.